ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 # Lists

-The {@link module:list/list~List list} feature allows creating ordered (numbered) and unordered (bulleted) lists in the editor aimed at better structuring adn presenting specific content as well as serving special purposes, like tables of content or {@link features/todo-lists to-do lists}.
+The {@link module:list/list~List list} feature allows creating ordered (numbered) and unordered (bulleted) lists in the editor aimed at better structuring and presenting specific content such as enumerating elements, creating *tables of content* or {@link features/todo-lists to-do lists}.

 <info-box info>
 	The feature is enabled by default in all CKEditor 5 WYSIWYG editor builds.